Negro Casas: La Peste Negra (2008–2023)

 In July 2008 Mr. Niebla returned to CMLL, forming a group with Negro Casas and Heavy Metal called La Peste Negra (Spanish for "the Black Plague"), a Rudo group that had a more comical approach to wrestling.
 The trio started wearing large afro wigs, painting their faces black and dancing during their entrances and generally worked a less serious style of match than was unusual, especially for a serious wrestler like Negro Casas.
-On September 2, 2008, the last Casas brother, El Felinoa turned Rudo as well and joined La Peste Negra.
+On September 2, 2008, the last Casas brother, El Felino turned Rudo as well and joined La Peste Negra.
 After Felino joined the group Heavy Metal was quietly phased out as he was not comfortable working the comedic style.
 Felino's wife Princesa Blanca joined the group in early 2009, turning Rudo to work with La Pestre, the turn led to Princesa Blanca winning the Mexican National Women's Championship from Marcela on January 30, 2009.
 La Pesta Negra's biggest triumph to date is Negro Casas' title win over Místico that brought the CMLL World Welterweight Championship into the group.
 After the title win, La Peste Negra continued their feud with Místico and his various allies.
 The feud led to Místico and Negro Casas facing off in a Lucha de Apuesta on the CMLL 76th Anniversary Show, where Casas lost two falls to one and had his hair shaved off.
 After the match, Místico challenged El Felino, Casas' cornerman, to an Apuesta sometime in the future.